RobertMartinis/DIP_IT-Docs/docs/documentation-of-features-and-settings/adduct.md

 2. Calculates the corresponding neutral mass.
 3. Calculates the expected m/z values for the selected adducts.
 4. Searches the raw/section data for matching peaks within the selected ppm tolerance.
-5. Exports an evidence table with expected m/z, observed m/z, ppm error, detection status, and section intensities.
+5. Exports an evidence table with expected m/z, observed m/z, ppm error, probable adduct, and section intensities.

 This is useful when you already have a target list and want to check whether related adducts are present in the data.
 If the m/z target list is annotated with an adduct suffix, DIP_IT can infer the base adduct automatically, which is explained more in the next section.